TS-Reasoner: Aligning Time Series Foundation Models with LLM Reasoning: Related Work

 \section{Related Work}

 \textbf{LLMs for Time Series.} LLMs have recently garnered significant interest in time series analysis.
 Traditional time series forecasting relies on statistical models~\citep{rb1990stl} or data-driven neural networks~\citep{liu2021pyraformer, lim2021temporal, wu2021autoformer, zhou2022fedformer, li2023prototype, li2024transformer} for tasks like weather and stock prediction.
 Recent efforts explore LLMs for this task, with some designing prompts to elicit forecasting abilities~\citep{cao2023tempo, ltsm-bundle}.
 Others focus on enabling LLMs to understand time series data by converting it into textual sequences or aligning its embeddings with language model embeddings via prompting or semantic information~\citep{jin2023time, sun2023test, pmlr-v235-pan24c}.
-In addition, multimodal vision-based LLMs are being investigated for time series prediction~\citep{chen2024visionts, zhong2025time}.
-Though LLMs exhibit non-trivial performance on some forecasting tasks, Merrill et al.~\citep{merrill2024language} indicate that LLMs struggle to reason time series.
+In addition, multimodal vision-based LLMs are being investigated for time series prediction~\citep{chen2024visionts, zhong2025time, yu2026tsrbench, yu2026tsrouter}.
+Though LLMs exhibit non-trivial performance on some forecasting tasks, \citep{merrill2024language} indicates that LLMs struggle to reason about time series.
 To tackle this challenge, several works~\citep{chow2024towards, zhang2025tempogpt, xie2024chatts} propose to enable LLMs to understand the time series with context. \ours lies in this direction, distinguishing itself by employing a pre-trained Time Series Foundation Model to ground the LLM's reasoning in robust temporal features.
+See Appendix~\ref{sec:arch-comparison} for a comparison with representative architectures that leverage LLMs/VLMs for time series.